The following pertains to Eagle County’s Tax Sale only

 Tax Lien Sale Certificates of Purchase

-Assignment of Certificates of Purchase If after obtaining a certificate of purchase at the tax sale you wish to assign it to a different investor, you can do so by completing the attached assignment form and submitting it to the Treasurer's Office.
+Assignment of Certificates of Purchase After obtaining a certificate of purchase at the tax sale, if you wish to assign it to a different investor, you can do so by completing the attached assignment form and submitting it to the Treasurer's Office.
 If the assigment is done by mail, fax or email the assignment form must be notarized.
 Please note that if the person you are assigning your certificate(s) to is not already an investor with Eagle County, they will need to complete a W-9 form and submit it along with the assignment form.

 Subsequent Year's Taxes After August 1 of each year, all tax lien sale certificate holders have first option to purchase any subsequent year’s taxes that remain unpaid.
 These tax liens will be endorsed onto the original certificate at the same rate of return.

 The redemption period is three years from the year of the original tax sale.
-Certificates sold in 2014 for the 2013 property taxes are eligible for application of a Treasurer's Deed in 2017.
-It is not required that three consectutive years of taxes be due, it is only required that the original lien remain unpaid three years after the date that it was purchased at tax sale.
-There is a $300 deposit required to start the Treasurer's Deed process.
+Certificates sold in 2015 for the 2014 property taxes are eligible for application of a Treasurer's Deed in 2018.
+It is not required that three consecutive years of taxes be due, it is only required that the original lien remain unpaid three years after the date it was purchased at tax sale.
+There is a $300 deposit required to start the Treasurer's Deed process, which is handled through the Treasurer's Office.
 If you are interested in applying for a Treasurer's Deed please review the application procedures and complete a Treasurer's Deed application.